MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 Manage-bde.exe not present.
 Bitlocker presumed disabled.
 ```

-The kdnet.exe -removepf command also will remove the NO_KDNIC attribute from the OS installation {default} loadoptions, since KDNET will be enabled on the original bus.dev.fun, that is the dbgsettings::busparams will point to the original network port.
+The kdnet.exe -removepf command also will remove the NO_KDNIC attribute from the OS installation {default} load options, since KDNET will be enabled on the original bus.dev.fun, that is the dbgsettings::busparams will point to the original network port.
 This will cause KDNIC to be used again, providing a network connection again on top of KDNET.

 Once the PF is removed the machine needs to be rebooted for the BCD changes to be applied.